De-Ba'athification: Criteria for punitive action

 The criteria for punitive action articulated in Memorandum No. 1 is any affiliation with the party.
 This reflects the general criteria of affiliation expressed in Order No. 1, in which an individual is subject to punishment if he or she is affiliated or known to be a member, of any level, within the Ba'ath Party.
 Furthermore, Order No. 4 states that individuals who have received any sort of property compensation or bonuses as a result of affiliation are subjected to dispossession of property.

 The criteria for punishment were expansive, with the policy affecting any and all affiliated members.
 Only those who could clearly demonstrate that they were no longer members of the Ba'ath Party, prior to its dissolution by the CPA, and demonstrate that they were members for non-ideological reasons could hope to avoid the punishments of the policy.

 Impact

-The policy had a deep impact on post-combat operations Iraq.
-It is estimated that 50,000 civil government employees, as well as the all organizations and their affiliates listed in Annex A of Order No. 2, were affected and removed from their positions as a result of de-Ba'athification.
-Another estimate places the number at "100,000 civil servants, doctors, and teachers", were forcibly removed from the public sector due to low-level affiliation.
+It is estimated that, before 2007, 50,000 civil government employees, as well as employees of other organizations listed in Annex A of Order No. 2, were removed from their positions as a result of de-Ba'athification.
+Another estimate places the number, also before 2007, at "100,000 civil servants, doctors, and teachers", were forcibly removed from the public sector due to low-level affiliation.

-Affected Occupations
+Affected occupations

 The occupations affected by the de-Ba'athification policy include: